Melfelf/Melfelf.github.io/content/it-pro/_index.md

 outdate_alert_text_before = "This article was last updated "
 outdate_alert_text_after = " days ago and may be out of date."
 +++

+## Welcome to IT Pro

+Technical content focused on practical solutions for modern IT challenges.
+Here you'll find:

+- **Azure & Cloud Infrastructure**: Deep dives into Azure Virtual Desktop, Intune, and cloud architecture
+- **Automation**: Scripting, configuration management, and workflow optimization
+- **Enterprise Management**: Best practices for managing infrastructure at scale
+- **Troubleshooting**: Solutions to common IT problems and edge cases

+Each article aims to provide actionable insights backed by real-world experience.

+---